peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/about_gooddataui.md

 original_id: about_gooddataui
 ---

-GoodData.UI is a React-based JavaScript library for building responsive analytics applications.
+GoodData.UI is a React-based JavaScript library for building responsive analytical applications.

 With GoodData.UI, you can:
 * Display insights or existing visualizations from the GoodData platform using [visual components](start_with_visual_components.md).